ontohub/ontohub-backend/README.md

 ## Dependencies

 The backend is implemented in [Ruby on Rails](http://rubyonrails.org).
-First, the Ruby version referenced in the file [.ruby-version](.ruby-version) needs to be installed, as well as the gem [bundler](http://bundler.io).
+First, the Ruby version referenced in the file [.ruby-version](.ruby-version) needs to be installed, as well as the gem [bundler](http://bundler.io). `git` needs to be installed as well.
 Invoking the command `bundle install` in the directory of this repository will then install all dependencies of the backend.

 ## Set up a development environment